John Sinclair, 1st Baron Pentland: As Secretary for Scotland

 Pentland served as the Secretary for Scotland from 1905 to 1912.
-During his tenure, women's suffrage was introduced in the councils and Lavinia Malcolm was elected as provost of Dollar, Clackmannanshire, being both the first lady provost and first lady town councilor in Scotland.
+During his tenure, women's suffrage was introduced in the councils and Lavinia Malcolm was elected as provost of Dollar, Clackmannanshire, being both the first lady provost and first lady town councillor in Scotland.
 Numerous resolutions were passed to implement greater autonomy for Scotland but all of them failed when put to vote.

 Pentland introduced the Taxation of Land Values (Scotland) Bill which recommended the creation of a new Board of Agriculture for Scotland to implement a sweeping land settlement programme.
 However, though the bill was approved by the House of Commons it was defeated by the House of Lords.
 A second government bill by Pentland was also defeated by the House of Lords.

-Pentland was a favorite of the Prime Minister, Campbell-Bannerman.
+Pentland was a favourite of the Prime Minister, Campbell-Bannerman.
 Pentland's Agriculture Act made the Secretary of Scotland answerable to the House of Commons for issues relating to agriculture.
 In 1907, he assured Scottish MPs in the House of Commons that the Government is aware of issues that plague Scotland.

 Pentland was Secretary of State for Scotland during the Oscar Slater miscarriage of justice in 1909.
 Although he commuted Slater's death penalty to life imprisonment he did not investigate concerns, raised by many including Sir Arthur Conan Doyle, that the Glasgow Police, James Neil Hart (the Procurator Fiscal) and the Lord Advocate Ure conspired to protect the then influential Charteris and Birrell families of Glasgow.
 Slater's appeal was upheld in 1928.

 In February 1912, Pentland retired as the Secretary for Scotland and was succeeded by Thomas McKinnon Wood.